How to Choose a Primary Care Physician (PCP)

-One key component of an HMO is the primary care physician (PCP).
-This is the person who will coordinate all of your medical care.
-You will be required to choose a primary care physician when you sign up for your insurance.
+One key component of a health maintenance organization (HMO) health insurance plan is the primary care physician (PCP).¹ This is the person who will coordinate all of your medical care.
+You will likely be required to choose a primary care physician when you sign up for your insurance.
 This is an important decision, so carefully consider your options.

 Do you already have a doctor that you’d like to continue to use?
 If so, make sure that this person is in the network for any health insurance plans you might be considering.
 If you don’t have someone you prefer, how can you find a doctor you like?
 HealthMarkets suggests using these guidelines to narrow your search.

 Find an Office